McKillop, John Charles

 It is recorded on the Commonwealth War Graves Commission (CWGC) Debt of Honour Website that Captain John Charles McKillop was the husband of Ethel Constance McKillop of Bangor, Co Down, Ireland and in his service papers it is recorded that his scroll and plaque were sent to his widow in Ireland.

-Ethel Constance McKillop (nee Alderdice) was a daughter of William Walter Alderdice and Maggie H Alderdice (nee Sinclair) who were married around 1875.
+Ethel Constance McKillop (nee Alderdice) was a daughter of William Walter Alderdice and Maggie Hester Alderdice (nee Sinclair) who were married around 1875.
 William Walter Alderdice was a linen commercial traveller and insurance agent and he and Maggie had five children:

 Richard (born 21 June 1876)

 Walter (born 1 January 1879)